Cosmos: A Personal Voyage

 Episode 07 - The Backbone of Night

-The ancient Ionian physicists of the island of Samos, including Democritus and Pythagoras, and their discoveries.
+Carl Sagan discusses the ancient Ionian "physicists" of the island of Samos, and their discoveries.

 Episode 08 - Journeys in Space and Time

-Time and space, the speed of light and Einstein's theory of relativity, space travel.
+Carl Sagan explores ideas about time and space, the speed of light, Einstein's theory of relativity, and space travel.

 Episode 09 - The Lives of the Stars

-The nature of atoms, nuclear forces, the lifecycle of stars; white dwarfs, neutron stars, black holes.
+Carl Sagan explores the nature of atoms, nuclear forces, and the lifecycle of stars - white dwarfs, neutron stars, pulsars, black holes.

 Episode 10 - The Edge of Forever